-Reflowering: Remove unsightly spent blooms consistently; Bearded Irises will flower sequentially on buds spaced along the stems.
+Reflowering: Remove spent blooms consistently; Bearded Irises will flower sequentially on buds spaced along the stems.
 After blooming is finished, cut flower stems down at their base.
 Although reblooming varieties have a tendency to rebloom, sending up new fans that sport flower spikes as they mature later in the season, they are not guaranteed to bloom a second time.
 Repeat bloom is dependent on many things, including geographic location and growing conditions.

 Dividing/Transplanting: Divide your Irises when the clump becomes crowded and bloom diminishes, usually every 3 to 4 years.
 The timing of division is very different than that of most perennials, because Bearded Irises go dormant shortly after flowering, and summer is the ideal time to dig up the rhizomes.
 Even though reblooming Irises don't go dormant, this is also the correct time to divide those varieties.
 Break the rhizomes into pieces or cut them with a sharp knife.
 Select divisions with healthy fans of leaves, most likely from the outermost part of the plant.
 Discard the crowded interior pieces, and any that show signs of soft rot; dispose of these in the trash, not in the compost.
 This is the time to trim the leaves back to about 6 inches in length.
 Some gardeners like to dust the cut surfaces with powdered sulfur, or to dunk rhizomes in a solution of 1 part bleach to 10 parts water.
 We haven't found this step necessary, but it might be advisable if you have had problems with rot.
 Replant promptly.
 You will probably find yourself with extra divisions you can share with friends.